Laundry Room Storage Solutions

 Transform Blank Walls

 Hang an ironing board on a sliver of blank wall or the back of the laundry room door to save valuable floor space.
-Mounting an ironing board holder to the wall is a simple solution for a cramped laundry room -- and wall-mount holders set up in seconds.
+Mounting an ironing board holder to the wall is a simple solution for a cramped laundry room—and wall-mount holders set up in seconds.
+This clever laundry room storage idea uses every inch of space wisely.

 6 of 18